Entropy production bounds for systems running computer programs: Introduction

+Computer programs are sequences of instructions that, when executed mechanically, produce a desired computation.
+In the early days of computing, the very notion of a programmable machine was far from obvious.
+In his seminal 1936 paper, Alan Turing rigorously formalized the concept of a universal computer---a machine capable of executing any sequence of instructions by storing them on a tape or in memory \cite{turing1936computable}.
+Building on this foundation, the subsequent development of stored-program machines, later known as the von Neumann architecture, enabled the proliferation of modern computers.
+This architecture also gave rise to the formal study of program complexity, focusing on the resources---most notably time and memory---required to compute a function.
+These ``time'' and ``space'' costs became central measures of program efficiency.

+An analogous study of the energetic cost of executing a computer program has remained largely unexplored---despite its apparent importance for real-world computing---due to several challenges.
+First, classical thermodynamics and equilibrium statistical mechanics are ill-suited for machines operating far from equilibrium with many interacting, dynamically evolving degrees of freedom.
+Second, real-world computational machines are built on a wide variety of physical substrates, making it difficult to formulate a universal framework applicable to any computer program.
+In this paper, we address these challenges by adopting tools from stochastic thermodynamics and applying the mismatch cost (MMC) lower bound on entropy production to a logically abstract stored-program model of computation.
+This is the same foundational model that enabled early computer science to compare the time and space complexity of programs in a unified manner, and it likewise allows us to derive lower bounds on thermodynamic cost of computer programs.
-Earlier work by Szilard~\cite{szilard1964decrease}, Landauer~\cite{landauer1961irreversibility}, and Bennett~\cite{bennett1982thermodynamics} established the a link between computation and thermodynamics.
-They argued—using semi-formal reasoning—that logically irreversible computations necessarily produce a minimal amount of heat, quantified as $k_B T \Delta S$, where $k_B$ is Boltzmann’s constant, $T$ is the temperature of the surrounding reservoir, and $\Delta S$ is the change in the system’s Shannon entropy.
-This principle has since been revisited and rigorously extended to broader settings, including both classical and quantum computational frameworks~\cite{sagawa2014thermodynamic}.

-A key insight is that the entropy change $\Delta S$ contributes only to the reversible portion of heat exchange—heat that, in principle, can be fully recovered by running the process backward in time~\cite{van2015ensemble}.
-However, it is now well understood that there is an additional, inherently irreversible component known as entropy production (EP).
-EP represents heat irreversibly lost to the environment~\cite{van2015ensemble, seifert2012stochastic}, and it can be strictly positive even for logically reversible computations.
+To provide background on the first major challenge, earlier foundational work by Szilard~\cite{szilard1964decrease}, Landauer~\cite{landauer1961irreversibility}, and Bennett~\cite{bennett1982thermodynamics} established that logically irreversible computations necessarily produce a minimum amount of heat, quantified as $k_B T \Delta S$, where $k_B$ is Boltzmann’s constant, $T$ is the temperature of the surrounding reservoir, and $\Delta S$ is the change in the system’s Shannon entropy.
+This reasoning led to the widely held belief that logically reversible computations, for which $\Delta S = 0$, have no fundamental energetic cost~\cite{sagawa2014thermodynamic}.
+Moreover, the entropy change $\Delta S$ accounts only for the reversible portion of heat exchange—heat that, in principle, can be fully recovered by reversing the process~\cite{van2015ensemble}.
+Consequently, this framework does not capture the irreversible energy dissipation arising from the far-from-equilibrium dynamics typical of real computational machines.

+Prior studies on the energetic efficiency of computer programs have largely relied on Landauer’s principle~\cite{bingham2011modeling, tyagi2016toward}, attributing an energy cost of $k_B T \ln 2$ to each bit erasure step.
+However, these approaches neglect the energetic cost of logically reversible operations and fail to capture the irreversible dissipation arising from the far-from-equilibrium dynamics inherent in program execution.